Supplier Code of Conduct

 Restricted Substances

-They must keep themselves updated and comply with all current and specific legal requirements regarding the restriction or ban of certain chemicals and metals, such as but not limited to lead, cadmium, nickel, phthalates, azo, and dispersed dyes etc., for the products manufactured and distributed globally for ZIMMERMANN.
+You shall keep yourselves updated and comply with all current and specific legal requirements regarding the restriction or ban of certain chemicals and metals, such as but not limited to lead, cadmium, nickel, phthalates, azo, and dispersed dyes etc., for the products manufactured and distributed globally for Zimmermann.

 Global standards include but are not limited to REACH and Prop 65.
 This includes all applicable laws and regulations regarding storage, handling and disposal of hazardous chemicals and non-hazardous solid waste, as well as the treatment and disposal of wastewater and air emissions.

-As regulations are continuously updated, our suppliers and their sub-suppliers must remain diligent and adopt any new standards or changes.
-As a proactive partner, we provide periodic updates, but the suppliers remain accountable for meeting these global chemical regulations.
+As regulations are continuously updated, you and your suppliers must remain diligent and adopt any new standards or changes.
+We will provide periodic updates, but you and your suppliers remain accountable for meeting these global chemical regulations.

-Suppliers will provide ZIMMERMANN only with goods, products, packaging, and/or merchandise that have been manufactured in compliance with the global restricted substance regulations.
-They must be able to provide, upon request, documentation in the form of laboratory reports and original Supplier certifications to show and verify compliance.
-In the event they cannot meet these requirements, they must advise ZIMMERMANN prior to purchase order finalisation and ZIMMERMANN will have the right to cancel the order.
+You will provide Zimmermann only with goods, products, packaging, and/or merchandise that have been manufactured in compliance with the global restricted substance regulations.
+You must be able to provide, upon request, documentation in the form of laboratory reports and original Supplier certifications to show and verify compliance.
+In the event you cannot meet these requirements, you must advise Zimmermann prior to purchase order finalisation and Zimmermann will have the right to cancel the order.

 Banned denim wash processing